noyonalways/python-by-phitron/Day_2/practice_problem.md

 # Practice Problems From Day 1 and Day 2

 ### Problem 1 :
-Take values f length n breadth fa rectangle from user and check if iti square not.
+Take values of length and breadth of a rectangle from user and check if it is square or not.

 ### Problem 2 :